-The Chapter 13 Bankruptcy is a legal reorganization of debt with a repayment plan.
-The Repayment Plan must be approved by the Bankruptcy Court, which also oversees the Bankruptcy proceedings.
+Chapter 13 Bankruptcy is a legal reorganization of debt with a repayment plan.
+The Repayment Plan must be approved by the Bankruptcy Court, which also oversees the proceedings.
 Consistent payments are necessary to have the bankruptcy petition discharged at the end of the repayment period.

-We Can Help You File Chapter 13 Bankruptcy
+We Can Help You With Chapter 13 Bankruptcy

-The Walker Law Firm works with bankruptcies throughout the Greater Dothan, Alabama area and can advise you on whether bankruptcy might be right for you.
+The Walker Law Firm works with bankruptcy cases throughout the Greater Dothan, Alabama area and can offer you advice on whether filing for bankruptcy might be right for you.
 The Walker Law Firm is a Debt Relief Agency.
 Chapter 13 Bankruptcy offers a legal means to stop the debt collection process and set up a debt repayment plan.

 Chapter 13 is a longer and more complicated process than Chapter 7 Bankruptcy.
 Because Chapter 13 Bankruptcy requires a repayment plan, you must have a steady income.
-Because if this, Chapter 13 is sometimes know as the "wage earners plan".
-Your income taxes and any payments owed for them must be current and on time.
+Because of this, Chapter 13 is sometimes known as the "wage earners plan".
+Your income taxes and any payments owed for them must be current and on time in order to file.

-There are also limits on how much debt you can owe under Chapter 13 Bankruptcy.
-The total amount of your unsecured debts, such as credit cards and personal loans cannot be more than $394,725 and you can not have more than $1,184,200 in secured debt like a home mortgage or car loan.
+There are also limits on how much debt you can owe under Chapter 13.
+According to bankruptcy law, the total amount of your unsecured debts, such as credit cards, personal loans, and payday loans, cannot be more than $394,725 and you can not have more than $1,184,200 in secured debt like a home mortgage or car loan.

-Since Chapter 13 Bankruptcy is as complicated legal process it is highly recommended that you have a skilled and experienced Chapter 13 Bankruptcy attorney working for you.
+Since Chapter 13 Bankruptcy is as complicated legal process it is highly recommended that you have a skilled and experienced bankruptcy attorney working for you.

 Advantages to Filing Chapter 13